Equity, Diversity and Inclusion on Campus

 What are the equity-deserving groups?

-Diversity language is an evolving field and therefore we have used terminology in this survey that is consistent with what is used by the Employment Equity Act (Canada) and Statistics Canada.
-Language was also shaped through consultations with the Canadian Centre for Diversity and Inclusion, other Canadian post-secondary institutions, and internal EDI working groups at the College.
+Diversity language is an evolving field, and therefore, we have used terminology in this survey that is consistent with what is used by the Employment Equity Act (Canada) and Statistics Canada.
+The language was also shaped through consultations with the Canadian Centre for Diversity and Inclusion, other Canadian post-secondary institutions, and internal EDI working groups at the College.
 The five equity-deserving groups are:

-Should I submit my response if I’m not a member of an equity-deserving group?
+Should I still self-identify if I am not a member of any of the equity-deserving groups?

-Yes, self-identification is about making your representation known and the information collected is not limited to particular groups or individuals.
-For optimal results, all individuals should complete the survey.
-Policies and programs that support diversity and inclusion is developed to benefit all employees and students.
+Yes, please.
+Self-identification is about making your representation known, and the information collected is not limited to particular groups or individuals.
+We suggest selecting the option that best represents the students’ identity, which can be answering “No” for each equity-deserving group in that situation.
+Policies and programs that support diversity and inclusion are developed based on the available data to benefit all employees and students.
+The accuracy and quality of the data are crucial to policies and programs’ effectiveness.

 Can I self-Identify as belonging to more than one group?